-British boxing gyms have longed continued to produce fighters of a high standard amateur and professional per square inch than many of
+British boxing gyms have longed continued to produce fighters of a high standard amateur and professional per square inch than many of our sister lands.

 The isle that gave the world the pugilist art of The Queensbury rules, our Towns and Cities have a boxing DNA that run through them from the grass roots to the elite champions we have exported.

 In a biography by Oliver Jarrett titled “The Gifted One” we get an insight into a complex British boxer, who by those who remember and witnessed his unorthodox boxing style of the hands low Naseem Hamed type reflex approach, a decade before The Prince was even born, will tell you that Kirkland Laing was one of a kind.

 Laing from Nottingham, born in Jamaica, was arguably the most natural and gifted boxer that was to grace the canvases of the British rings and in his finest hour in 1982 travelled to Detroit to out box and out point a prime Roberto Duran in a performance that not only baffled Hands of Stone himself, but the boxing world, in how easy and effortlessly he had embarrassed one of the greatest boxers of all time.